Here's what you need to know and do.

 - The LGPD has several legal bases not covered by the GDPR, including research, judicial procedures, health and credit.
 However, with both laws, businesses will normally rely either on explicit consent or that their legitimate interests outweigh the individual's privacy rights.

-- The LGPD requires all data controllers to appoint a data protection officer.
+- The LGPD requires data controllers to appoint a data protection officer unless they are a "small company."

 - The LGPD doesn't have a fixed deadline for reporting breaches.